-On the other hand, if the adjusted reference amount at the applicable time includes any property other than shares of the index stock, the closing price of the index stock on a coupon observation date or the determination date, as applicable, will be the value of the adjusted reference amount as determined by the calculation agent in the manner described under "- Adjustments for Reorganization Events" below at the applicable time.
+On the other hand, if the adjusted reference amount at the applicable time includes any property other than shares of the index stock, the closing price of the index stock on a coupon observation date will be the value of the adjusted reference amount as determined by the calculation agent in the manner described under "- Adjustments for Reorganization Events" below at the applicable time.

 Step Three.
-Having determined the closing price of the index stock on a coupon observation date or the determination date, as applicable, in step two, the calculation agent will use such price to calculate the coupon payable on the applicable coupon payment date, if any, or the cash settlement amount.
+Having determined the closing price of the index stock on a coupon observation date in step two, the calculation agent will use such price to calculate the coupon payable on the applicable coupon payment date.

 If more than one event requiring adjustment as described under "Terms and Conditions - Anti-dilution adjustments" occurs, the calculation agent will first adjust the reference amount as described in step one above for each event, sequentially, in the order in which the events occur, and on a cumulative basis.
 Thus, having adjusted the reference amount for the first event, the calculation agent will repeat step one for the second event, applying the required adjustment to the reference amount as already adjusted for the first event, and so on for each event.
-Having adjusted the reference amount for all events, the calculation agent will then take the remaining applicable steps in the process described above, determining the closing price of the index stock on a coupon observation date or the determination date, as applicable, using the reference amount as sequentially and cumulatively adjusted for all the relevant events.
-The calculation agent will make all required determinations and adjustments no later than the applicable coupon observation date or the determination date, as applicable.
+Having adjusted the reference amount for all events, the calculation agent will then take the remaining applicable steps in the process described above, determining the closing price of the index stock on a coupon observation date using the reference amount as sequentially and cumulatively adjusted for all the relevant events.
+The calculation agent will make all required determinations and adjustments no later than the applicable coupon observation date.

 The calculation agent will adjust the reference amount for each reorganization event described under "Terms and Conditions - Reorganization events" above.
 For any other dilution event described above, however, the calculation agent will not be required to adjust the reference amount unless the adjustment would result in a change of at least 0.1% in the index stock price that would apply without the adjustment.
-The closing price of the index stock on a coupon observation date or the determination date, as applicable, resulting from any adjustment will be rounded up or down, as appropriate, to the nearest ten-thousandth, with five hundred-thousandths being rounded upward - e.g., 0.12344 will be rounded down to 0.1234 and 0.12345 will be rounded up to 0.1235.
+The closing price of the index stock on a coupon observation date resulting from any adjustment will be rounded up or down, as appropriate, to the nearest ten-thousandth, with five hundred-thousandths being rounded upward - e.g., 0.12344 will be rounded down to 0.1234 and 0.12345 will be rounded up to 0.1235.